-most of randomly sampled parameters have poor qualities, failing to prove the majority of queries on programs in P (Section 7.1).
-Thus, in order to find a good parameter using this method, we need to evaluate the objective function (running static analysis over the entire codebase) many times, but this is not feasible for realistic program analyses.
+Although the method is simple and easy to implement, it is extremely inefficient according to our experience.
+The inefficiency is twofold.
+First, in our experiments, most of randomly sampled parameters have poor qualities, failing to prove the majority of queries on programs in P (Section 7.1).
+Second, evaluating the objective function in a realistic setting is very expensive because it involves running static analysis over the entire codebase.
+Thus, in order to find a good parameter using this method, we need to evaluate the expensive objective function many times, which is not feasible in reality.